3DCoded/3MS/docs/setup/slicer.md

 ![](slicer2.png)

+!!! info
-This is the last non-optional part of slicer setup.
+    This is the last required part of slicer setup.

 ## Optional: klipper_estimator